 Upstream marketing refers to the strategic process of identifying and fulfilling customer needs.
 Upstream marketing takes place at a much earlier stage by developing a clear market segmentation map and then identifying and precisely defining which customer segments to focus on.
-It analyzes how the end-users uses the product or service and what competitive advantage will be required to win the customer and at what price point.
-It is done very early in the product or service development cycle, and is one of the missing links for generating revenue growth at many companies.
+It analyzes how the end-user uses the product or service and what competitive advantage will be required to win the customer and at what price point.
+It is done very early in the product or service development cycle and is one of the missing links for generating revenue growth at many companies.

-Downstream marketing, by comparison, is what most people visualize as marketing, and involves advertising, promotion, brand-building and communicating with customers through public relations, trade shows and in-store displays.
+Downstream marketing, by comparison, is what most people visualize as marketing, and involves advertising, promotion, brand building and communicating with customers through public relations, trade shows, and in-store displays.
 While these activities are extremely important — they are primarily downstream in nature — that is, they enhance the acceptance of a product or service that already exists.
 Further, companies spend an inordinate amount of money on downstream marketing activities and ignore critical upstream marketing activities.